neilpeterson/talk-github-actions-powershell/README.md

 ## Demo 2: GitHub Actions

-- Step through a workflow / make connection with pipeline
+- Step through a workflow / make a connection with pipelines (Blueprints example)
+- Look at logs for a run of the Blueprints workflow
-- Demo the Azure BLueprints extension in an Action
+- Show the Azure Blueprints actions (GitHub)
-- Demo the action directory and file structure
+- Look at the action directory and file structure
-- Demo creating a GitHub workflow
+- Look at the sample workflow
-- Demo action execution
+- Demo action execution (commit to this repo)